Mercari vs. Poshmark: Fees, Shipping, and Best Use Cases

 #Listing on Both Platforms

-Cross-listing is the move most active sellers make once they pass roughly 20 items in their inventory.
+Cross-listing is the move many active sellers make once their inventory is too large to manage comfortably by hand.
 The idea is straightforward: photograph and write each listing once, then push it to Mercari, Poshmark, eBay, and Depop simultaneously.
 Free tools like Vendoo and List Perfectly handle the syncing.
 Paid tools add features like auto-delisting items from secondary platforms the moment they sell.

 Each platform has a distinct buyer pool.

-A vintage Levi’s jacket might sit on Mercari for two months and sell on Poshmark in four days because the Poshmark crowd searches for vintage denim more often.
+A vintage Levi’s jacket might draw stronger demand on Poshmark because the Poshmark crowd searches for vintage denim more often.
 The same buyer rarely uses both apps.
-We tracked this for a small batch of 12 listings and found 9 of them sold within 30 days when listed on both apps; only 4 sold when listed on a single platform.

 Duplicate-sale risk is real.
 If two buyers purchase the same item within seconds on different apps, you’ll have to cancel one, and cancellations hurt your seller rating.
 The free auto-delisting tools mitigate this risk, but they’re not always fast enough to catch every collision before a second sale closes.